16Felix-star/russian-course/docs/index.md

 - **Topical Discussion** — synthesizing questions across the day's material
 - **Vocabulary Review** — info-gap and translation exercise

-Try Module 0 (Geography and Environment) for free below.
-The full 11-module course is available as a one-time purchase.

 - [Module 0, Day 1 (PDF)](assets/Module_0_Day_1.pdf)

 - [[get-full-course|Get the Full Course →]]